 - Course Eligibility - The course needs to be a stand-alone PhD programme starting after the 1 August 2018.
-Stand-alone MPhil programmes cannot get the Doctoral Loan but may qualify for the Master's Loan providing the student does not already have a Masters-level qualification.
+Stand-alone MPhil programmes cannot get the Doctoral Loan nor the Master's Loan due to the fact the course can take 2-3 years.

-Students can borrow up to £25,000 MA, which will be split evenly over each year of the programme; within each year payments will arrive in three termly instalments.
-There is a maximum of £10,906 that can be paid each year which means that those applying late in their course may not be able to receive the full amount.
+Payments will be split evenly over each year of the programme; within each year payments will arrive in three termly instalments.
+There is a maximum that can be paid each year which means that those applying late in their course may not be able to receive the full amount.
 Payments are made to the student directly and not to the College.

-Repayments are expected to be six per cent of earnings over £21,000, or nine percent of earnings if a student also has a Master's loan (the Masters and Doctoral Loans are combined for repayments but the Undergraduate loans are always kept as a separate deduction).
+Repayments are 6% of earnings over £21,000, or 9% of earnings if a student also has a Master's loan (the Masters and Doctoral Loans are combined for repayments but the Undergraduate loans are always kept as a separate deduction).
 Repayments will come out of earnings via PAYE if a person is employed.
 Interest is calculated as a snapshot of RPI in September each year plus 3%.

 How to apply Applications open in the summer via the Government website.
 Assessments are based on course eligibility, previous study, and residency; they are not in any way means-tested.
 Applications can be made until the ninth month of the final academic year (although late applications may not receive full-funding).